Surajj4837-th/Tutorials/CUDA/Chapter4.md

 6. Copying the returned values back to the host pointer.

 The most significant difference is the use of the following code:
-> dim3 grid(DIM, DIM);
+`dim3 grid(DIM, DIM);`

 Because each pixel can be computed independently of every other pixel, we simply specify one copy of the function for each pixel we want to compute.
 The image domain needs 2D indexing, so there is a need to specify a 2D grid of blocks, as done in the above code.

 The type *dim3* is not a standard C type.
-Rather, the CUDA runtime header files define some convenience types to encapsulate multidimensional tuples.
+Rather, the CUDA runtime header files define some convenience types to encapsulate multi-dimensional tuples.
 The type *dim3* represents a three-dimensional tuple that will be used to specify the size of our launch.

-But why do we use a three-dimensional value when we clearly stated that our launch is a two-dimensional grid?
+But why do we use a three-dimensional value when we clearly state that our launch is a two-dimensional grid?
 Frankly, this is done because a three-dimensional, *dim3* value is what the CUDA runtime expects.
 Although a three-dimensional launch grid is not currently supported, the CUDA runtime still expects a *dim3* variable where the last component equals 1.
 When we initialise it with only two values, as we do in the above code statement, the CUDA runtime automatically fills the third dimension with the value 1, so everything here will work as expected.

 We do not need the *x* and *y* indices as used in *kernel()* for the loop in JuliaSetCPU.cu.
 These indices are fetched using the *blockIdx* variable.